 - 16 ounces fresh jumbo lump crab meat

 - 1 large egg

 - 1/2 cup Italian bread crumbs

 - 1/8 teaspoon fines herbs (I like the one sold by Spice Island, see notes)

 - 1-2 tablespoons unsalted butter

-- Set the oven to broil and place the oven rack near the top.
+- Set the oven to low broil and place the oven rack near the top.

-- In a medium sized bowl, carefully pick through the crab meat to remove any shells.
+- In a medium-sized bowl, carefully pick through the crab meat to remove any shells.
 Try not to break up the lumps.
 Be as thorough as possible.

-- In a separate bowl, beat the egg and then whisk in the mayonnaise until well combined.
+- In a separate bowl, whisk the egg and then add in the mayonnaise until combined.

-- A little bit at a time, gently stir the wet mixture into the crab meat, one spoonful at a time.
-This part takes some patience because you really want to avoid breaking up the lump meat.
+- Gently stir the wet mixture into the crab meat, one spoonful at a time.
+This part takes some patience because you really want to avoid breaking up the lump meat as much as possible.

 - Carefully form 5-6 crab cakes.

-- Broil for 10-15 minutes, keeping a close eye to make sure they do not burn.
-Don’t flip the cakes, just allow them to cook on one side the entire time (the lack of filler makes them very delicate).
-If the tops seem like they’re going to burn, lower the oven rack or switch the broiler to a lower setting.
+- Broil on low for 12-15 minutes, keeping a close eye to make sure they don’t burn.
+Don’t flip them, just allow them to cook on one side the entire time (the lack of filler makes them very delicate).
+If the tops seem like they’re going to burn, lower the oven rack.
 You’re not cooking the meat but you want the filling to solidify and the egg to cook through.

 - When the tops are golden brown, remove the pan from the oven and allow the crab cakes to cool slightly before serving.

 - I recommend serving them with Saltine crackers and dijon mustard.
 They also make a great sandwich.

 Please read my full post for additional recipe notes, tips, and serving suggestions!

 For immediate help troubleshooting a recipe, please email me using the form on my contact page.
 I’ll try to respond to urgent questions as quickly as possible!
 For all general questions, please leave a comment here :)